datacarpentry/NEON-R-Spatial-Vector-deprecated/_posts/2015-10-26-L00-open-a-shapefile.md

 </ol>
 </div>

-> NOTE: The data used in this tutorial were collected at Harvard Forest which is
-> a the National Ecological Observatory Network field site <a href="http://www.neoninc.org/science-design/field-sites/harvard-forest" target="_blank">
+NOTE: The data used in this tutorial were collected at Harvard Forest which is a the National Ecological Observatory Network field site <a href="http://www.neoninc.org/science-design/field-sites/harvard-forest" target="_blank">
-> Domain 17 California field site</a>.
-THese data are proxy data for what will be
-> available for 30 years from the NEON flux tower [from the NEON data portal](http://data.neoninc.org/ "NEON data").
+Domain 17 California field site</a>.
+THese data are proxy data for what will be available for 30 years from the NEON flux tower [from the NEON data portal](http://data.neoninc.org/ "NEON data").
+{: .notice}

 ###Notes about R Libraries